benibela/xidel/readme.txt

  *                        Like +, but it can also match none

- {min,max}                Matches between [min,max] many occurences of the previous element
+ {min,max}                Matches between [min,max] many occurrences of the previous element

  <t:loop min=.. max=../>  The same as above.
 However, t:loop will repeat all its children, while a marker
                           like + can only repeat the single, previous element.